 Its spray-on application means all you have to do is spray the solution onto your wheels, let the solution soak in, then rinse off to leave your alloy wheels spotless.

-Carfidant also boasts that the Ultimate Wheel Cleaner is safe to use on your tyres as well as the formula shouldn't cause staining or cracking of the rubber.
+Carfidant also boasts that its formula is safe to use on your tyres and shouldn't cause staining or cracking of the rubber in case you accidentally went over your alloys.

 On the whole, this neutral formula looks to be well worth considering for all types of wheels.